 The study of Dance as a liberal art requires an integrated approach to theory, history, and performance, experience in all three areas being essential to its understanding as an artistic and intellectual pursuit.
 There is no required GPA to be accepted into the program as majors and minors, but acceptance is through consensus among the faculty.
 The program offers three different areas of focus: Choreography, Dance Studies, and Individually Created.
-We highly recommend interested students to take our Dance Lab I: Making Dance (an introductory course integrating all aspects of dance making with no prior knowledge of dance required) in their first year.
-It must be completed before their junior year to be accepted into the program.
-If a student has not completed this prerequisite (in addition to one course each in Dance Studies and technique) at the time of an application for a major but has done good work in one or more courses in the program, the student may be accepted on a provisional basis.
+If a student has not completed all the prerequisites at the time of an application for a major or minor, but has done good work in one or more courses in the program, the student may be accepted on a provisional basis.

 The central intent of our academic program is cross-cultural study focusing on the dances of Africa/African Diaspora, Asia/Asian Diaspora, and Europe/North America.
 All courses in the program whether in Dance Studies and/or Choreography engage students in an investigation of the relationship between dance and other arts and areas of thought.
 Our Dance Studies courses (which are intensive reading and writing courses) are cross-listed with Music, Anthropology, Asian Studies, Gender and Sexuality Studies, Religion and Theater.
 Individual research projects allow a student to focus on their chosen area of study, deepening investigation under the direction of a faculty mentor.